We'll be happy to call you when it's convenient for you

 A defined contribution (DC) scheme is also known as a money purchase pension.
 Some workplace pensions and personal pensions such as self-invested personal pensions (SIPPs) come under this umbrella.

-With these, you can usually take up to 25% of your total pension pot as tax-free cash once you reach 55 years old.
 You can access more money if you wish, though anything over your 25% tax-free allowance will be taxable.

 So, for example: